Umbro: Football pinnacle

 After more than a decade wearing Admiral kits, the England national team signed with Umbro again in 1984.
 In 1986, Umbro began to manufacture its own football boots.
 The company added footballers Alan Shearer and Michael Owen to its list of sponsored athletes.

+Looking back at heritage outfits of the 1950s, Umbro designed an oversized, baggy silhouette kit and took a big opportunity to debut the radical new look for Tottenham Hotspur at the 1991 FA Cup final, in Paul Gascoigne's final match for the club.
+Although the kit was initially ridiculed in the British press, it quickly gained popularity after Tottenham's victory and Umbro rolled out their looser design for other clubs including Ajax, Inter Milan and Celtic in the 1991/92 season.
+Rival manufacturer Adidas also decided to make a looser design inspired by Umbro for Arsenal.
+Within two seasons, almost all kit manufacturers worldwide had abandoned the older slim-fitting design for its club and national team kits.
+This included the England team with Umbro releasing an updated kit in February 1993 which at the time was the most expensive kit deal in history.

-In 1994, Brazil won its fourth FIFA World Cup title in the United States and club teams AFC Ajax (in 1995), and Manchester United (in 1999) obtained the UEFA Champions League and the Intercontinental Cup, in Tokyo, all of them wearing Umbro kits.
+In 1994, Brazil won its fourth FIFA World Cup title in the 1994 FIFA World Cup and club teams AFC Ajax (in 1995), and Manchester United (in 1999) obtained the UEFA Champions League and the Intercontinental Cup, in Tokyo, all of them wearing Umbro kits.
 Umbro was the official sports manufacturer of the English FA Cup and official sponsor of The FA, being the exclusive supplier of balls to the body's leagues.

+Losses and Nike agreement

+After the company's golden decade, Umbro lost its kit deals with Everton in 2000, Manchester United in 2002 and Chelsea in 2005, after already having lost deals with other big European clubs.

 In the United States, Umbro was the majority owner (94%) of United Soccer Leagues, the parent organisation for North America's lower division men's soccer (tiers two through four in the American Soccer Pyramid), and the second tier women's league (W-League) and youth league (Super Y-League).
 During the 2009 USL First Division season, the Carolina RailHawks, Charleston Battery, Vancouver Whitecaps, Rochester Rhinos, Austin Aztex, and Puerto Rico Islanders all wore Umbro kits.
 During the 2012 USLPro season, the Dayton Dutch Lions wore Umbro.

-In October 2007, JJB Sports bought a 10.1% stake in Umbro in a move to protect its stake in the market for England football shirts.